9hax/hwr-oop-project-group3/README.md

 [TODO]: <> (Write a short description of your project.)
 This application provides the logic of a bowling game.
-The player has to give the fallen pins to the program.
+The player has to give the number of fallen pins to the program.
-Then it calculates the points and the bonus points of every round.
+The program then calculates the points and the bonus points for every round.
+Multiple Players are supported.

 [TODO]: <> (State most important features.)
 [not implemented]: <> (Score Table Calculation)